Shrubbies: History

-Though the collaboration was creatively rewarding for Fortnam, he became disillusioned with playing the traditional indie rock toilet circuit. so the band split up in 1999.
+Though the collaboration was creatively rewarding for Fortnam, he became disillusioned with playing the traditional indie rock toilet circuit.
+Fortnam was annoyed the poor etiquette and atmosphere he encountered at concerts, so the band split up in 1999.
 (Note: Descriptions of the North Sea Radio Orchestra album Gap Species suggest that Shrubbies dissolved in 1998.)
-Following their dissolution Fortnam recruited like-minded musicians associated with Cardiacs and classical connections to form the North Sea Radio Orchestra, with Sharron on lead vocals.
+Following their dissolution, Fortnam went to Dartington College to study composition and decided he "wanted to be Stravinsky", married Saddington and like-minded musicians associated with Cardiacs and classical connections to form the North Sea Radio Orchestra, with Sharron on lead vocals.

 Shrubbies, featuring Dominic Luckman, were set to specially reform for the Alphabet Business Convention at the Salisbury Arts Centre on 26 August 2017, but were replaced by the band Prescott on the revised bill.

 Discography

 The Shrubbies' discography was produced by Cardiacs frontman Tim Smith and released though the record label Merlin Audio.
 The songs were recorded at Apollo 8 in Chessington, Surrey and Purple Studios in Norwich, Norfolk.
 The music has been described as folk-pronk and folk prog by Misfit City and Ondarock respectively, and their releases have been categorised as acoustic pop, baroque pop, electroacoustic folk, folk baroque, psychedelic folk, psychedelic pop and psychedelic rock.
 A four-track EP released in 1997 and the album Memphis in Texas in 1999 following the dissolution.